oappelmru/MRU-COMP4522-Assignments/Assignment-1/assignment-1.md

 - Using the D2L option available to all students, or
 - Using both, the GitHub Repo and D2L

 Note: only **one** member of the team needs to post the work.
-Make sure all the names of the members of each team are clearly refrenced in your submission.
+Make sure all the names of the members of each team are clearly referenced in your submission.